ITfoxtec/FoxIDs/docs/get-started.md

 [Foxids.com](https://foxids.com) is deployed in Europe in Microsoft Azure Holland as an Identity Services (IDS) also called Identity as a Service (IDaaS).

 a.
 [Register on Foxids.com](https://foxids.com/action/createtenant), where you get access to your one Foxids tenant.
 The tenant will hold your organizations entire security service.
 You become the first admin user and you can add more [admin users](control.md#create-administrator-users) later on.
-You can optionally configure [external trust](howto-connect.md#auth-met---how-to-connect-identity-provider-idp) in the `master` track to authorize external admin users.
+You can optionally configure [external trust](howto-connect.md#auth-met---how-to-connect-identity-provider-idp) in the `master` environment to authorize external admin users.

 ---